yevhen/Nake/README.md

 	    WriteLine("{what}, {whom} on {when}{emphasis}");
 }

 [Step] void Clean()   			    //  Steps are Tasks with 'run once' semantics
-{					                //  (the foundation of any popular build automation tool)
+{					                //  (foundation of any build automation tool)
     Delete("{OutputPath}\*.*");
 }

 [Step] void Build(string cfg = "Debug")
 {
-    Clean();                        //  unlike popular build automation tools, there is no any
+    Clean();                        //  unlike popular tools, there is no special syntax
-    -------                         //  special syntax for specifying task (step) dependencies MSBuild("Nake.sln", cfg);       //      (it's just plain old C# method invocation) }
+    -------                         //     for specifying task (step) dependencies MSBuild("Nake.sln", cfg);       //    (it's just plain old C# method invocation) }

 [Step] void Test()
 {
     Clean();                        //     you have complete control over decision, Build();                        //  when and in what order dependent steps should run
-    -------                         //  (Nake will guarantee that any step will run only once) NUnit("{OutputPath}\*.Tests.dll")
+    -------                         //  (and Nake guarantees that step will run only once) NUnit("{OutputPath}\*.Tests.dll")
 }